Ring crane: Operation

 When a large load is lifted, particularly a tall vertical load, additional tailrope equipment may be needed to control the lower end swinging around.
-Although fixed winches may be adequate with smaller cranes, for the extremely large lifts performed by ring cranes this may need equipment such as a self-propelled modular transporter (SPMT).
+Although fixed winches may be adequate with smaller cranes, for the extremely large lifts performed by ring cranes this may need equipment such as an SPMT.

 Development

 The first heavy ring crane was developed by Huisman in 1996, for petrochemical plant construction in Dubai.
 A Van Seumeren Demag CC4800 crawler crane, which had been used by Huisman on other worldwide contracts since 1992, was adapted by being placed on a ring track.